Hongbin98/MonoTTA/README.md

 CUDA_VISIBLE_DEVICES=0 python tools/plain_train_net.py --config runs/monoflex.yaml --ckpt YOUR_CKPT  --eval
 ```

+### --Docker Env--

-If you find that the environment above conflicts with your GPU server (e.g., conflicting CUDA or GCC versions), it is recommended to use Docker to build the environment:
+If you find that the environment above conflicts with your GPU server (e.g., conflicting cuda or gcc versions), it is recommended to use Docker to build the environment:

 ```
 cd docker/pytorch1.7.1_cu110